Notre Dame has its quarterback: Wisconsin transfer Jack Coan | Times Leader

 Click here to subscribe today or Login.

-SOUTH BEND, Ind.
-(AP) — Wisconsin transfer Jack Coan is Notre Dame’s starting quarterback.
+SOUTH BEND, Ind. — Wisconsin transfer Jack Coan is Notre Dame’s starting quarterback.

 Fighting Irish coach Brian Kelly announced the choice Saturday in a Twitter post after suggesting for the last week that a decision would be coming soon.